vitroid/genice-rdf/README.md

 ## Requirements

-    % make prepare
-will install required packages via pip.

 * [GenIce](https://github.com/vitroid/GenIce) >=0.16 must be installed.

 ## Installation

 ### System-wide installation

-Not supported.
+    % make install

 ### Private installation

-    % make install
-or copy the files in formats/ into your local formats folder of GenIce.
+Copy the files in formats/ into your local formats folder of GenIce.

 ## Usage